10-Q 1 form10-q.htm

 Cash and cash equivalents consist of demand deposits and money market accounts with original maturities of less than three months.

 The Company extends unsecured credit to its customers on a regular basis.
-International accounts are usually required to prepay until they establish a history with the Company and at that time, they are extended credit at levels based on a number of criteria.
-Based on various criteria, initial credit levels for individual distributors are approved by designated officers and managers of the Company.
+International accounts are usually required to prepay until they establish a history with the Company and at that time, they are extended credit at levels.
+Initial credit levels for individual distributors are approved by designated officers and managers of the Company based on various criteria.
 All increases in credit limits are also approved by designated upper-level management.

 Occasionally, certain long-standing customers who routinely place large orders will have unusually large receivable balances relative to the total gross receivables.
 Management monitors the payments for these large balances closely and very often requires payment of existing invoices before shipping new sales orders.